henrykang/spring-boot-xmen-api/README.md

 # spring-boot-xmen-api
-A Spring Boot app that supports CRUD operations on an X-men rest api.
+A Spring Boot app that supports CRUD operations on an X-men rest api and a database.